OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-dotnet-live-encode-with-onpremises-encoders.md

             Preview = CreateChannelPreview()
             });

-            //Starting and stopping Channels can take some time tooexecute. toodetermine hello state of operations after calling Start or Stop, query hello IChannel.State .
+            //Starting and stopping Channels can take some time to execute.
+To determine the state of operations after calling Start or Stop, query the IChannel.State .

             channel.Start();